rodevdantas/rodevdantas/README.md

 ### Summary

 I am an Information Systems student with a focus on Data Analysis and Full Stack Development.
-You will find data analysis and manipulation projects with Python, front-end development with HTML, CSS, JavaScript, and (in development) complete full stack systems.
+You will find data analysis and manipulation projects with Python, front-end development with HTML, CSS, JavaScript, and complete full stack systems.

 ---